pypa/packaging.python.org/source/key_projects.rst

 `conda-forge project <https://conda-forge.org/>`__

 Note that :ref:`pip` can be installed into, and work side-by-side with conda for managing :term:`distributions <Distribution Package>` from PyPI.
-It is also straightforward to build conda packages from Python source packages using tools provided by conda.
+It is also possible to build conda packages from Python source packages using tools provided by conda.